Asian stocks higher as investors watch corporate earnings

 People are also reading…

-Investors worry that is fueling inflation and might hurt an economic recovery.
+Investors worry that is fueling inflation and might slow an economic recovery.

 “The inflation pressures we expected are here — and are persistent,” researchers at the BlackRock Investment Institute said in a report.